IBM/itz-support-public/Common-Control-Plane/Common-Control-Plane-Runbooks/ccp-info-needed.md

 2. Provide the necessary information

-  a.
-VMware - Cluster Name
+  1. VMware - Cluster Name

-  b.
-ROKS - Cluster Name and Transaction ID
+  2. ROKS - Cluster Name and Transaction ID

 3. A brief description of your issue.